JacobMadeley/cp3407-project-v2024/user_stories/user_story_customer_communication.md

 # User story title: Customer Communication

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".
+Keep any other version here as well, e.g. Display current deals, Let the user click on "show-current-deals".

-## Priority: 5
+## Priority: Low / 4
 Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
+Note you may have different priorities at different stages of your project.
 Again, keep all changes here for marking.

-## Estimation: 15 days
+## Estimation: 6 days
 Any notes on estimation go here.
 Keep your planning poker game numbers.
 For example
-- Shang-Ze Lin (Andy Lin):
+- Shang-Ze Lin (Andy Lin): 6
-- Callum:
+- Callum: 5
-- Jacob Madeley:
+- Jacob Madeley: 6
-- Darcy Kemp:
+- Darcy Kemp: 6

 ## Assumptions (if any):